philipperemy/japanese-words-to-vectors/README.md

 process_wiki_to_text(INPUT_FILENAME, JA_WIKI_TEXT_FILENAME, JA_WIKI_SENTENCES_FILENAME)
 ```

-The output is two files `JA_WIKI_TEXT_FILENAME` whose content looks like:
+The output consists of two files:

+- `JA_WIKI_TEXT_FILENAME` whose content looks like:
 `trebuchet msフォントアンパサンドとはを意味する記号である`
 where each line corresponds to an article.

-and `JA_WIKI_SENTENCES_FILENAME` where each line corresponds to a sentence or chunk of words in the text.
+- `JA_WIKI_SENTENCES_FILENAME` where each line corresponds to a sentence or chunk of words in the text.
 This file will not be used in the word2vec algorithm but can be useful to train a sentence to vec (named skip-thoughts, available here https://github.com/ryankiros/skip-thoughts/).

 ### Tokenize the text

-Tokenizing means adding spaces to the compacted text we have.
-We try to find out the words.
-For this, we use the library called `TinySegmenter3` (https://pypi.python.org/pypi/tinysegmenter3/0.1.0) which is able to tokenize japanese corpus with more than 95 percent accuracy (source: http://lilyx.net/tinysegmenter-in-python/).
+Tokenizing means separating the full text into words by using spaces as delimiters.
+For this, we use a library called [TinySegmenter3](https://pypi.python.org/pypi/tinysegmenter3/0.1.0) which is able to tokenize japanese corpus with more than 95 percent accuracy (source: http://lilyx.net/tinysegmenter-in-python/).

 The output is `JA_WIKI_TEXT_TOKENS_FILENAME`.
 It looks like this:
 `trebuchet   ms   フォント   アンパサンド   と は   を 意味 する`

 ### Infer the vectors
-Finally the (Gensim)[https://radimrehurek.com/gensim/] library is used to perform the word2vec algorithm with the parameters:
+Finally, the [Gensim](https://radimrehurek.com/gensim/) library is used to perform the word2vec algorithm with the parameters:
 - size of 50 (dimensionality of the feature vectors)
 - window of 5 (maximum distance between the current and predicted word within a sentence)
 - min count of 5 (ignore all words with total frequency lower than this)